ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_perception.md

 This will allow you to configure what features should be installed, e.g., example code.
 Otherwise you can install a pre compiled binary `libpcl-dev`.
 {: .notice }

+[`perception_pcl`](https://wiki.ros.org/perception_pcl) is a meta package for PCL (Point Cloud Library) ROS interface stack.
+PCL-ROS is the preferred bridge for 3D applications involving n-D Point Clouds and 3D geometry processing in ROS.